A variety of analytical methods can be utilized to determine the composition of a metal alloy or polymer blend.

 Samples used for metallic or polymeric alloy compositional analysis can be as small as a few grams, as long as the sample is representative.

-Contact an expert to discuss your specific sample considerations and testing needs.
+Contact us to discuss your specific sample considerations and testing needs.

 We have experience determining the elemental composition of a variety of materials to include: